larsthorup/reactive-iteration/README.md

 We only want to re-render the items that changes, not the entire list.

 Here we use a technique where we "pass a hook as a prop":
-Instead of passing all data, we pass a hook that will return that data row by row.
+Instead of passing all data, we pass a hook which returns that data row by row.

-This is useful for implementing reusable components that display large amounts of data, like tables, trees and charts.
+This technique is useful for implementing reusable components that display large amounts of live or editable data, like tables, trees and charts.

 This technique is yet another example of the [general principle](https://en.wikipedia.org/wiki/Fundamental_theorem_of_software_engineering) in software engineering where many problems can be solved with another level of indirection.